 22. This Court has jurisdiction over federal claims pursuant to 28 U.S.C. § 1331 and state law claims pursuant to 28 U.S.C. § 1337.
 Venue is proper under 28 U.S.C. § 1331(b).
-Defendant City of Chicago is a municipal corporation located in this judicial district.
+Plaintiff resides in this judicial district and Defendant City of Chicago is a municipal corporation located here.
 Additionally, the events giving rise to the claims asserted herein occurred within this judicial district.

-ANSWER: Defendant Mohammed admits to the jurisdiction of this Court and that venue is proper.
+ANSWER: Defendant Mohammed admits to the jurisdiction of this Court and admits that venue is proper.